7 Exercises That Will Get You Out Of Your Chair

 - Side Stretch – A side stretch is done by sitting up straight then raising your left arm towards the ceiling then grabbing your left wrist with your right hand and pulling it to the right (you will be bending your left arm towards your right side).
 Just reverse the process to stretch the right arm

-- Hamstring Stretch - Push your chair away from the desk (while remaining seated) so you can put one of your legs up on the desk while keeping your back straight.
+- Hamstring Stretch – Push your chair away from the desk (while remaining seated) so you can put one of your legs up on the desk while keeping your back straight.
 You then have to flex your foot and lean forward while holding your position for 10 seconds.
 Do the same for the other leg.
+Another great exercise for hamstrings is deadlifts and squats.
+You can actually check out our power rack buying guide for finding the best power rack deals on the market.

 - Hamstring Curl – For this exercise, you have to stand up and go behind your chair.
 You then bend your knee and kick your foot behind you.
 Repeat the process on your other leg.
 Do 10 repetitions for each leg.